Scarabol/rock-raiders-web/README.md

 ### Nice to have

+- Scared raider should ignore all jobs like movement
+- Inverted corner surfaces are treated as discovered and slug holes are revealed there
 - Add rotation speed to entities and play turnLeft, turnRight animations
 - Clear job from surface, if dynamite cannot reach target
 - Use long press on mobile browser to emulate right click